Madeleine of Valois: Death

 Madeleine wrote to her father from Edinburgh on 8 June 1537 saying that she was better and her symptoms had diminished.
 James V had written to Francis I asking him to send the physician Master Francisco, and Madeleine wrote that he was now needed only to perfect her cure.
 She signed this letter "Magdalene de France".
 However, a month later, on 7 July 1537, (a month before her 17th birthday), Madeleine, the so-called "Summer Queen" of Scots, died in her husband's arms at Holyrood Palace.

 James V wrote to Francis I informing him of his daughter's death.
+He called Madeleine "my dear companion" – votre fille, ma trés chére compaigne.

 Queen Madeleine was interred in Holyrood Abbey in Edinburgh, next to King James II of Scotland.
 Black mourning clothes were worn at her funeral, and an order was sent to the merchants of Dundee to provide black cloth.
 Her household servants were provided with "dule gowns", and horses at the procession had black cloths and trappings.
+The chapel at Holyrood Palace was draped with cloth from Milan.
+According to George Buchanan, this was the first use of black mourning dress in Scotland.

+One of her gentlewomen, Madame de Montrueil or Motrell, visited London on her way back to France.
+She said that Madeleine "had no good days after her arrival there (in Scotland), but always sickly with a catarrh which descended into her stomach, which was the cause of her death".

+An inventory made of the king's goods in 1542 includes some of her clothes, furnishings for her chapel, six stools for her gentlewomen to sit upon, and gold cups and other items made for her when she was a child.
 The grave was desecrated by a mob in 1776 and her allegedly still beautiful head was stolen.

-An inventory made of the king's goods in 1542 includes some of her clothes, furnishings for her chapel, and gold cups and other items made for her when she was a child.